koti-pl/PLSample/README.md

 ### See [plSDK](https://github.com/koti-pl/PLSample/tree/feature/update_readme/app/src/main/java/co/pl/plsample/plSDK) package for more implementation details about triggers

-## notes
+> [!IMPORTANT]

-1. The CardToken must not be an actual card number.
-It should instead be a unique and repeatable identifier assigned to each card to identify and access specific card or user-related loyalty points.
+> 1. The CardToken must not be an actual card number.
+It should instead be a unique and repeatable
+     identifier assigned to each card to identify and access specific card or user-related loyalty points.
-2. On the Post Card trigger (T2), if PLM returns any discounts, the Payment app should request card authentication again with the adjusted amount.
+> 2. On the Post Card trigger (T2), if PLM returns any discounts, the Payment app should request card
+     authentication again with the adjusted amount.
 However, there's no need to resend the post card trigger (T2) during the second card authentication.
 Instead, we always anticipate the post-transaction trigger (T3) following the post card trigger (T2).
-3. Ensure that there is always one active campaign synced on the terminal to run any loyalty program.
+> 3. Ensure that there is always one active campaign synced on the terminal to run any loyalty
+     program.
 If there are no active campaigns, PLM will be in an inactive state with no campaign running.
-4. To start using triggers, Make sure you have added the permission <uses-permission android:name=" co.paymentLoyalty.permission.TRIGGER" />
+> 4. To start using triggers, Make sure you have added the permission <uses-permission android:name=" co.paymentLoyalty.permission.TRIGGER" />
-5. Make sure the service connection is established before sending any triggers with service based approach.
+> 5. Make sure the service connection is established before sending any triggers with service based approach.